akankshakumar11/barmarkal225/README.md

 1. Download project from GitHub
 2. Open in Docker.
 Follow these instructions if you are unfamiliar: https://courses.engr.illinois.edu/cs225/sp2022/resources/own-machine/.
 3. Change directories into the `barmarkal225-main` folder.
-4. Run the following commands in that order:
+4. Run the following commands in order:

   `g++ main.cpp -o main`

   `./main`

    Follow the program's prompts.